 It is because of this growing crisis that reports of meth addiction are on the rise, and why drug and alcohol addiction rehabs such as Miramar Recovery are so important.

-At Miramar Recovery, the overall health and happiness is our very top priority.
+At Miramar Recovery, the overall health and happiness of our clients is our top priority.
 We work to incorporate a combination of treatment modalities to provide accountability, structure, and compassion.
-We are here and eager to guide you through early sobriety and help you avoid some as much negativity along the way as possible.
+We are here and eager to guide you through early sobriety and help you avoid some of the pitfalls along the way.

-Our Newport Beach meth addiction rehab is specifically designed to treat our patients in a way that works.
+Our meth rehab in Orange County is specifically designed to treat our patients in a way that works.
 Our individualized treatment plans will set realistic goals for each of our patients.
 These goals will help them to learn new coping skills so that they can live a life free of addiction.

 Snorting meth does not result in a rush but it will produce a sense of euphoria.
 Snorting can result in skin sores and permanent damage to the sinus cavities.
 All these typically work together to magnify the addiction potential of the drug and also raises the likelihood of developing one or more health complications.